Addiction Therapy Center in Chapel Hill

 To truly break an addiction, there must be a brain evaluation and the underlying brain pattern that is causing the addiction must be determined.
 Only then can the addiction specifically addressed to be conquered.
+Addiction treatment at Leigh Brain & Spine the special needs of each person’s brain.
 Once the brain pattern is improved, then behaviors improve and habits change to rid the addictive behavior permanently.

 Are all addictions the same?